Show, Not Tell: Using Data Visualization

 Case Study: Show-Me Institute

 This presentation utilizes all data points while also offering a visual shortcut to make observations about Missouri schools.
-Visitors that only viewed an overview map perspective may identify which districts need the most aid through color cues.
+Visitors who only viewed an overview map perspective may identify which districts need the most aid through color cues.
 These takeaways influence their support for public policy and help the Show-Me Institute carry out its organizational mission.

 Using Data Visualization in Your Business